60307390/scheduler-udst/README.md

 Class Selection
 ...
 ```
 - Run `schedule_helper.py` to view schedules and to make sure schedules are compatible (empty list or 0 in output means incompatile schedule).
-Will print a list of tuples
+Will print a list of tuples you can use in the next step.

-- Run `schedule_query.py` to input the tuple you want, and it generals a `.xlsx` file in the directory, containing timetable of the selected schedule
+- Run `schedule_query.py` to input the tuple you want, and it generals a `.xlsx` file in the directory, containing timetable of the selected schedule.
-- Also contains query mode to query your schedules using wildcard.
+- Also contains query mode to query your schedules (search through your tuples) using wildcard.